 Set up from base data

-The prerequisite for carrying out planning is the definition of planning data.
-The most important data is defined in the item master record (referred to as the material master record in SAP ECC / S/4 Hana) or at the item group level and then inherited in the data records of the items belonging to this group.
-When an item is produced, the associated BOM (list of components) is also considered a planning item.
+The prerequisite for carrying out MRP is the definition of planning data.
+The most important data is defined in the article master record (referred to as the material master record in SAP ECC / S/4 Hana) or at the level of the article group and then inherited in the data records of the articles belonging to this group.
+When an item is produced, the associated bill of materials (list of components) is also considered a planning element.

 Forecasts for material requirements planning

-A forecast of expected demand can also be added.
-This can be a base forecast
+A forecast for the expected demand can also be added.
+This can be a basic forecast

 or a so-called intelligent forecast.

-With basic forecasting, the user sets the forecast period and selects the frequency with which the item quantity is maintained.
+In the basic forecast, the user defines the forecast period and selects the frequency with which the item quantity is managed.
 The user then enters the quantities manually.
-After saving, the user can adjust the quantities freely and easily by pressing a button, but the frequency cannot be changed.
+After saving, the user can adjust the quantities freely and easily at the touch of a button, but the frequency cannot be changed.

-With intelligent forecasting, the system offers various algorithms that are used to predict future sales based on historical data.
-The user can select the intelligent forecast by supplier, warehouse or range of items.
-The predictions can be revised if the user changes the dependent data.
-Custom calculation methods can also be used to meet desired requirements.
+With intelligent forecasting, the system offers various algorithms that predict future sales based on historical data.
+The user can select the intelligent forecast by supplier, warehouse or product range.
+The forecasts can be revised if the user changes the dependent data.
+Customised calculation methods can also be used to meet the desired requirements.

 MRP Assistant

-The disposition is carried out using the disposition assistant.
-Its task is to analyze inventory, supply and demand and, based on the figures determined, to generate recommendations for internal (production, relocation) or external (purchasing) procurement.
-In practice, supply and demand means open documents such as purchase requisitions, purchase orders, orders, production orders as well as sales offers and order advance invoices.
-Of course, the numbers are affected by various factors such as minimum/maximum inventory, lot size, lead time for receipt, etc.
+Replenishment is carried out with the help of the replenishment assistant.
+Its task is to analyse stock levels, supply and demand and to generate recommendations for internal (production, stock transfer) or external (purchasing) procurement based on the figures determined.
+In practice, supply and demand refers to open documents such as purchase requisitions, purchase orders, orders, production orders, sales offers and order forecasts.
+Of course, the figures are influenced by various factors such as minimum/maximum stock, batch size, lead time for receipt, etc.

-Taking all of these factors into account, MRP generates as many recommendations as necessary to meet the demand when it's due.
-At the same time, this minimizes the amount that needs to be kept in stock.
-The disposition assistant runs in the following steps:
+Taking all these factors into account, MRP generates as many recommendations as necessary to satisfy demand at the time it is due.
+At the same time, the quantity that needs to be kept in stock is minimised.
+The MRP assistant runs in the following steps:

 - Select a scenario from the list, or create a new scenario

-- Definition of the planning horizon for the MRP recommendations and setting the lead time calculation
+- Definition of the planning horizon for the scheduling recommendations and setting the lead time calculation

-- Selection of the items relevant for the MRP run
+- Selection of items relevant for the MRP run

 - Selection of run scope (company level or warehouse level)

-- Determination of the document sources relevant for the supply and requirement calculation
+- Determination of the document sources relevant for the supply and demand calculation

 - Generation of disposition recommendations